 In a theme Hellman would revisit to even greater success in his masterpiece Two-Lane Blacktop, his pair of Westerns suggests that the liberating freedom of collective anarchy in the ’60s epitomized by films like The Wild Bunch was perhaps simply a way to re-entrench notions of macho brutality and libertarian alpha-male braggadocio.
 The ending of The Shooting suggests that one’s antithesis is actually one’s own self, much as Blacktop showcases the falsity of the dichotomy between the classic male of the ‘50s and the new, modern man of the ‘70s who, in cracking the glossy veneer of the old ways, merely replicated the same physical actions unthinkingly.
 Much like that later film, these two Westerns are bracing in their ferocious emptiness, shocking in their absence of motive or poetics, and ultimately malignantly fascinating in their expression of automaton-like people who seem to act without consideration.
 While The Wild Bunch would also question the divide between authority and rebellion in the ‘60s, Hellman’s pair of films is in some way even more startling in how it refuses to even clarify which side is which, or whether there are easily demarcated armies, causes, or even thought processes to determine sides at all.

-Both of these Westerns replace the bubblegum savagery expected of an acid western with a sordid sojourn into egg-beaten jeopardy, channeling the hazardous sensations of life into askew animated equipoise.
+Both of these Westerns replace the bubblegum savagery expected of an acid western with a sojourn into the scrambled cadences of personal and existential jeopardy, channeling the hazardous sensations of life into askew animated equipoise.
 Pillaging art cinema to imbue their landscapes with a quality of purgatory absent deliberation, development, logic, or rhythm, the pair of films rely on gruff, raspy visuals rather than fossilized, belabored dialogue to explore the unoccupied, desolate nature of people wandering around with naught but a vague semblance of a clarifying principle for their actions.
 Character development isn’t neglected but rather cast adrift, diffused in the environment and the tentative, hostile, skeptical ways the characters interact with each other and the world around them.
 Both films, pieces of a whole pie more than singular individuals, are existentially unanchoring in their refusal to delineate specific events, demarcate causal themes, or crystallize-into-focus the pandemonium of characters ambling around like unknown hosts waiting for the parasites that lurk within them to thrust into action.
 These are Westerns perhaps, but they’re more likely waiting rooms to hell.

 Mood Westerns rather than narratives proper, the pair of films fray the whiskers on a genre that was washed-up by ’66, with the surge of the new-fangled revisionist variant of the genre still waiting to pounce later in the decade.
 In between the classic Western and the new-school knuckle-duster, Hellman carves out space to simply explore, to both scrutinize the fallout of the old style and to interrogate the new, often too-literal approach to “realism” in the future of the genre.
 Stylistically, he rejects either the mythic grandeur of the earlier John Ford style or the illusionary pseudo-realism of many of the later, harsher films, instead suggesting a limbo of empty, circular space to move around in and never actually get anywhere, a sort of third-way between the poetic abstraction of the earlier style and the harsh brutality of the latter.